How Auto Liability Limits Can Leave You Hanging

 This is where an experienced Tulsa personal injury lawyer is absolutely crucial.
 Insurance companies may be unnecessarily slow in sending you your compensation check for your expenses from the incident, or may only pay a portion of the expenses you actually incur, despite the policy limits being higher.
 A skilled lawyer can help you pursue the maximum coverage you due as an injury victim.
 It may be necessary to bring an insurance provider—or even the negligent driver themselves—to court if your claim is unduly delayed.
 You could also consider filing an insurance bad faith suit in this case, as well.

 It is also wise to carry Uninsured or Underinsured driver coverage on your own personal policy.
 This additional coverage addresses any gaps in a negligent party’s policy limits should they hurt you on the road.
 Adding this coverage usually doesn’t cost much more per month and is designed to make sure you are not left with large expenses as a result of an uninsured or underinsured driver.

-If you have been severely injured in a car accident, the skilled Fort Worth personal injury attorneys at Richardson Richardson Boudreaux, PLLC may be able to help you.
+If you have been severely injured in a car accident, the skilled Tulsa personal injury attorneys at Richardson Richardson Boudreaux, PLLC may be able to help you.
 Our lawyers have accumulated numerous accolades throughout their decades of combined legal experience, including being named to Super Lawyers®, The Multi-Million Dollar Advocates Forum, The National Top 100 Trial Lawyers, and the U.S. News and World Report’s Best Law Firms list, among others.
 We work on a contingency basis, meaning we don’t get paid unless we successfully recover compensation in your case.